-This chapter from our chairman Dr. Stephen D. Mumford’s seminal book, The Life and Death of NSSM 200: How the Destruction of Political Will Doomed a U.S. Population Policy (1996), reveals strategies by which the Vatican and U.S. Catholic bishops have been able to extend their institution’s life.
-The book is available at Kindle here, and is available to read for free here.
+This chapter from our Chairman Dr. Stephen D. Mumford’s seminal book, The Life and Death of NSSM 200: How the Destruction of Political Will Doomed a U.S. Population Policy (1996) reveals strategies by which the Vatican and U.S. Catholic bishops have been able to extend their institution’s life.
+The book is available at Kindle here and to read for free here.

 Chapter 12: Postponing Self-Destruction of the Church